Advancing Evidence for Global Implementation of Spatial Repellents

 CCP and the Department of International Health at the Johns Hopkins School of Public Health (JHSPH) are leading the social science portion of a five-year, $33.7 million grant from Unitaid designed to evaluate slow-release spatial repellents that can be easily deployed in houses and temporary shelters.

-The project, Advancing Spatial Repellents for Vector-Borne Disease Control, is being led by the University of Notre Dame and involves several international partners.
+The project, Advancing Evidence for Global Implementation of Spatial Repellents, is being led by the University of Notre Dame and involves several international partners.
 The program includes two clinical trials, one in Kenya and one in Sri Lanka, as well as studies among displaced populations in Mali and in refugee settings in Uganda.

 The goal of the program is to further generate evidence to support a recommendation by the World Health Organization (WHO) of spatial repellent use for public health purposes and to design systems to ensure it can be deployed properly within humanitarian response situations.